KamyC/Cpp-Primer-Exercise/README.md

 # Cpp-Primer-Exercise
-Solutions for some exercises for C++ Premier
+Solutions for some exercises for C++ Primer